initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 );
 ```

-there could be scenarios where the lastest state is required in the effect.
-In that case,
+Notice:  `dispatch` is set to `false` for this effect.
+That means, it does not return any new action.

-Rxjs`withLatestFrom`operator can be used to provide it.
+There could be scenarios where the lastest state is required in the effect.
+In that case, the state has to be accessed directly using selectors and Rxjs`withLatestFrom`operator. `withLatestFrom` operator should be used inside a flatening operator to prevent the selector from firing untill the correct action is dispatched.

 Lets say, the effect requires number of posts, we can write